By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 What if I tell my therapist that I have trust issues?

 Here is what I tell clients with trust issues.
-I am not too sure just what others may say and would encourage both professionals and client to leave comments about trust issues.
+I am not too sure just what others may say and would encourage both professionals and clients to leave comments about trust issues.

 1. Trust is not an all or nothing thing.